 10. Online tutoring

-If you’re an expert in art, math, or another subject, you can start the business of online tutoring.
-An essential prerequisite is having a bachelor’s degree in the subject you intend to teach.
+If you’re an expert in art, math, or another subject, consider starting your own small business in online tutoring.
+A bachelor’s degree in the subject you plan to teach is usually a must.

 11. Greeting cards

-Greeting cards are always in style, so if you have a good eye for design or just love showcasing your artwork on physical items, this is one of the best creative business ideas for you.
+Greeting cards are always in style.
+So, if you have a good eye for design or just love showcasing your artwork on physical items, consider making greeting cards to sell online.

-Before you can start looking for clients, you’ll need to have a handful of designs ready to go.
+Before you start looking for clients, you need to have a handful of designs ready to go.
 Tools like Photoshop and Canva make it easy to create custom card designs.
 Additionally, you’ll need to stock up on supplies required to create greeting cards (ink, paper, etc.).

 Pro tip: If you want to keep costs low, consider buying your supplies wholesale.
 Once you have the inventory, you can start generating revenue by marketing your business on Facebook, Etsy, and other similar platforms.